 See a list of Physics Programs by Clicking Here!

-Physicists study the myriad ways forms of matter interact with energy.
+Physics is essentially the study of the myriad ways forms of matter interact with energy.
 A theoretical physicist will focus on the origin of galaxies, planets, stars, and the universe.
 Other specialists may emphasis specialized experimentation with cutting-edge technology.
 Examples of technology used by physicists can include particle accelerators, laser, and electron microscopes.

 What Does a Physicist Do?